JSpdx/Portfolio/AstronomyApp.md

 - Javascript
 - HTML and CSS

-## Features
-- Create a new app for the project, named appropriately for what you are tracking, and get it to display a home page with basic content.
-- Create a model for the collection item you will be tracking and add the ability to create a new item.
-- Display the information from the database in an index page.
-- Create a details page that will show the details of any single item from within the database, as selected by the user.
-Link this to the index page for each item.
-- Allow for edits and delete functions to be done from the details page or from separate pages.
-Have confirmation before deleting.
-- Connect to an API and get the JSON response, add in a template for displaying the information.
-- Parse through the JSON file returned and display the information you want to display.
-Make additional queries to the API as necessary.
-Add a link from your app's home page.
-- Create a new template for displaying information sourced from another website.
-Use Beautiful Soup to data scrape the site and find the relevant information.
-- Parse through the html returned and display the information you want to display.
-Make sure you are getting into the individual elements and stripping away any formatting you don't want.
-Add a link from your app's home page.
-- Go through your various templates and add improvements to the UI/UX.
-This may include hover effects, pop-ups, animations, changes to the existing styling, etc. Show off your creativity and styling ability.
-- Allow the user to save "favorites" of item either from the information detailed from the API or from Beautiful Soup.
-This could mean working with the existing model or creating a new one to pull the information from the response, create the appropriate object, and add it to the database.
-- Congratulations!
-You've hit the point where we're out of standardize stories.
-Use the Discussion section below to describe the story you'd like to complete with your app.
-Your instructor will respond with and questions or suggestions.

 ## Highlights

 **Using Django's built in FOR loop tags, I was able to quickly and efficiently create an HTML table that would automatically display all of the eclipse events stored in the database, and reflect an added or subtracted item.**